 When entering the building please remove your shoes and leave them on the shoe racks under the stairs in the front hallway or in the dining room.
 Coats may go in the closets across from the main bulletin board or on the second floor.
 Please keep all valuables with you.

 Some people who practice at the Center have chemical sensitivities or environmental illnesses and experience adverse reactions when exposed to scented products.
 CIMC is a refuge.
 Out of compassion for those with chemical sensitivities, please avoid using scented products—lotions, deodorant, after-shave, hair products, perfume, clothes laundered with scented detergent or dryer sheets—before you come to the Center.

 We strongly recommend you dress in layers since the temperature in the meditation halls will vary.
-The thermostats are set to a comfortable temperature; however, please give yourself a range of clothing options, as individual preferences for warmth or coolness differ widely and cannot be accommodated.
+The thermostats are set to a temperature range that is comfortable for most people, however, individual preferences for warmth or coolness differ widely and cannot be accommodated.

-Since we have no custodial staff, we rely on each person in our community to keep the Center clean and orderly.
+Since we have no custodial staff, we rely on each person in our community to keep CIMC clean and orderly.
 Please leave the Center at least as neat as you found it.
-This may mean brushing off your mat and plumping your cushion after a sitting, pushing your chair back under the table in the library or dining room, replacing an empty roll of toilet paper, picking up any litter from the floor, etc. These can all be expressions of mindfulness and generosity to those who share this space with you.
+This may mean brushing off your mat and plumping your cushion after sitting, pushing your chair back under the table in the library or dining room, putting your cup in the dishwasher or replacing an empty roll of toilet paper.
+These can all be expressions of mindfulness and generosity to those who share this space with you.

 If you have any questions about these guidelines, please contact the office by email or phone: email@example.com or (617) 441-9038.